dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1887: Standing for civil liberties is essential.
+### T1887: Stand up for civil liberties and government respect for rights.

 |Support|
 |---|